-ARCH 253 | HISTORY AND THEORY OF ARCHITECTURE III (3-0-3)
+ARCH 253 | HISTORY AND THEORY OF ARCHITECTURE III (3-0-3) Prerequisite: ARCH 252 | S, and upon demand

 This is the third of three sequential courses that cover the History of Architecture from the third millennium BC through to the Twenty-first century.
 This course is characterized by a series of lectures and presentations that examine the development of architecture and urbanism in Europe and elsewhere from the industrial revolution through to the early Modernism period of Europe and North America and on to a world setting for the variations in late Modernism before considering various new movements of the Twenty-first century.
 Knowledge of the language of architecture, its terminology and recognition of period styles are required.
 Emphasis is placed on the historical and intellectual context of selective examples of architecture, along with their environmental, technological and social relevance.